Partial Fourier--Mukai transform for integrable systems with applications to Hitchin fibration: Main results

 \subsection{Compactified Jacobians}

 In~\cite{ArinkinJacobians}, the following situation is considered.
 Let $\cM$ be the moduli stack of integral projective curves of fixed genus $g$ with planar singularities.
 Denote by $\cC\to\cM$ the universal curve over $\cM$.
 We then have the universal Jacobian $\cJ:=\Pic^\tau(\cC/\cM)$ and the universal compactified Jacobian $\overline{\cJ}:=\overline{\Pic^\tau}(\cC/\cM)$.
-This fits into our framework if we put $B=\cM$, $A=\cJ$, and $X=\overline{\cJ}$.
+Since our results are local in smooth topology over $B$, they immediately extend to the case when $B$ is a smooth stack.
+Thus we can take $B=\cM$, $A=\cJ$, and $X=\overline{\cJ}$.
 Then Theorem~\ref{th:PartialFourier}\eqref{th:PartFourier2} becomes essentially Theorem~10 of~\cite{ArinkinJacobians}, which implies the main results of~\cite{ArinkinJacobians}.